w3c/translation-glossaries/general.md

 * Background: [GitHub issue: "you" translate formal](https://github.com/w3c/wai-website/issues/123)
 * (Example of "you" in a W3C WAI resource: <q>You may use this video if you include a link to this page.</q> ([in context](https://www.w3.org/WAI/videos/standards-and-benefits/#permission)))

-## W3C, WAI, WCAG, ARIA, ATAG, UAAG, etc.
+## W3C acronyms: W3C, WAI, HTML, WCAG, ARIA, EOWG, etc.

-Translate the words written out.
+For W3C Working Group names and Technical Reports, translate the words written out.
 Leave the acronym in English.
 For example:

  _in English:_ Web Content Accessibility Guidelines (WCAG)